-AVCs allow you to pay more to build up extra savings for your retirement.
+AVCs (Additional voluntary contributions) allow you to pay more to build up extra savings for your retirement.

 When you save AVCs, you pay money into a separate AVC plan in addition to the main Local Government Pension Scheme (LGPS).
 You build up a pot of money that you use to provide additional benefits to your main LGPS benefits.